G1aD05/NIX/README.md

 # NIX

 Not fully supported for windows\
-Also this isn't finished, that's why there is only one file, also the kernel is free to use.
+Also this isn't finished\
+The kernel is free to use